barankcay/JosStam-Fluid-Solver/01_solvers/readMe.md

 This is md file describes details about referred files.

 **animationTool.py** <br />
 It is a Python tool used for visualizing code executions.
-It was developed to create an animation in the Spyder environment by reading data from Excel files generated after running the (version name)_animation.cpp codes.
+It was developed to create an animation in the Spyder environment by reading data from Excel files generated after running the "**(version name)_animation.cpp**" codes.

 **v1.cpp**<br />
 It covers the Source Addition and Diffusion sections in Jos Stam's paper.